ejhocker/startup/README.md

 - A list of tricks learned for each user that is editable
 - Notifications when a user marks a trick as learned
 - Step by Step instructions and pictures for each preprogrammed trick
+- Links from each trick in the trick list to the trick instructions

 ### Design
 ![Mockup](20240117_211242.jpg)